Jack Irons: Early life

-What Is This? and The Red Hot Chili Peppers
+What Is This? and Red Hot Chili Peppers

 As teenagers, Irons, Johannes, Slovak, and schoolmate Todd Strassman formed the band Chain Reaction in 1976.
 After its first gig, the band renamed itself Anthym.
 Slovak, dissatisfied with Strassman's bass playing, taught friend Michael "Flea" Balzary to play then replaced Strassman with Flea.
 After graduating high school, the band changed its name to What Is This? after a question often asked by people who heard the band play.
 Flea soon departed to play bass in the prominent Los Angeles punk band Fear.
 What Is This? continued, performing many shows along the California coast.

 In 1983, Flea formed a "one-off" band, Tony Flow and the Miraculously Majestic Masters of Mayhem, with Kiedis, Slovak and Irons.
 Their performance was a hit and, after deciding to continue past the single concert, they changed their name to Red Hot Chili Peppers, quickly gaining popularity around Los Angeles.
 After six months, they earned a record deal with EMI and prepared to record its first album.
-Since What Is This? had signed a record deal two weeks earlier and Slovak and Irons considered the Red Hot Chili Peppers a side project, they quit.
+Since What Is This? had signed a record deal two weeks earlier and Slovak and Irons considered Red Hot Chili Peppers a side project, they quit.
 With What Is This?, Irons recorded 1984's Squeezed (EP), 1985's 3 Out of 5 Live EP, and a full-length self-titled album that same year.
-The band broke up following the album's recording as Slovak became frustrated with the band and rejoined the Red Hot Chili Peppers.
+The band broke up following the album's recording as Slovak became frustrated with the band and rejoined Red Hot Chili Peppers.
 In the meantime, Irons played on several recordings by Walk the Moon, a duo made up of Johannes and Natasha Shneider.
 In 1986, after learning that drummer Cliff Martinez had resigned, Irons returned to the Red Hot Chili Peppers.

-Irons played drums on the Red Hot Chili Peppers' first demo tape and their third album, 1987's The Uplift Mofo Party Plan.
+Irons played drums on Red Hot Chili Peppers' first demo tape and their third album, 1987's The Uplift Mofo Party Plan.
 When Slovak died of a heroin overdose on June 25, 1988, Irons again quit the band because he did not want to be part of a group where his friends were dying.
 In 2006, Irons said Slovak's death had been such a huge shock that he had been suffering from depression ever since.